-There are several groundwater bores within 250m of the airport, as illustrated in Figure 8.
-The bore closest to the Contractor Laydown Area No 2 is the Hospital Bore on the other side of the airfield, approximately 400m from the proposed asphalt plant site.
+There are several groundwater bores within 250m of the airport, as illustrated in Figure 12.
+There is shallow borehole constructed by China Harbour Engineering Corporation (CHEC) at the Contractor Laydown Area No 2 which is still operational.
+The other borehole closest to Contractor Laydown Area No 2 is the Hospital Bore on the other side of the airfield, approximately 400m from CHEC's asphalt plant site.
 The two active bores that are located on the northern side of the airport include the one that feeds the Helena Goldie Hospital and one that feeds the Kokegolo school, staff houses and nearby residences belonging to the united church mission.
-The two airport bores on the north eastern side of the airport are currently not in use.
+The two airport bores on the northeastern side of the airport are currently not in use.
 The Director for Aviation said that there are still plans to rehabilitate those bores in the future.
-There is also a well, only about 10m in depth that was dug just beside the domestic terminal on the western side within the airport fence.
-The Aviation Manager in Munda stated that this water well in the past was used for day to day airport kitchen and sanitation facilities requirements.
-This well has been without water for some time now.
-The airport facilities in Munda are currently relying on rain harvested water for their operational uses.
+However, China Civil Engineering Construction Corporation Ltd (CCECC) has constructed a borehole at the Contractor Laydown Area No.1 which is still operational.
+There is also a well, only about

-6 IWCM diagnostic report
+10 IWCM diagnostic report